grafana/grafana-crossplane-libsonnet/docs/raw/oss/v1alpha1/ssoSettings/spec/parameters/initProvider/samlSettings.md

 * **value** (`string`)

-or space-separated Organization:OrgId:Role mappings.
+or space-separated Organization:OrgIdOrOrgName:Role mappings.
 Organization can be * meaning “All users”.
-Role is optional and can have the following values: Viewer, Editor or Admin.
+Role is optional and can have the following values: None, Viewer, Editor or Admin.
 List of comma- or space-separated Organization:OrgId:Role mappings.
 Organization can be * meaning “All users”.
 Role is optional and can have the following values: Viewer, Editor or Admin.
 ### fn withPrivateKeyPath